Finitribe: History

 By early 1996, David Miller and Philip Pinsky split from John Vick, the former continuing with Finitribe and John Vick successfully continuing with the studio complex Finiflex.
 The slimmed down Finitribe, now operating from a house built on the side of a volcano, started a new label U.G.T and released an LP by Ege Bam Yasi.
 While looking for a new label and a new singer Finitribe went to Essex to work with former Prodigy collaborator Jason Byrne.
 The result was the EP Squelch and the meeting up with future producer Witchman (John Roome).

 For a short while the band hooked up with Chas Smash (Madness) as manager, this indirectly led to a meeting with Korda Marshall and a deal was struck with Infectious/ Mushroom Records (home of Garbage and Ash).
 The band's fifth album Sleazy Listening was recorded in Edinburgh with John Roome (Witchman) producing.
 It featured Paul Haig, Little Annie, Niroshini Thambar, Chris Ross, John Roome and Katie Morrison.
 The album mixed electronica and live instrumentation and received critical acclaim.
 Melody Maker stating that, "If Finitribe had lived and worked in Bristol they would have won the Mercury Music prize by now".

 The album was launched with a sell out gig at The Shooting Gallery, Edinburgh with Davy Henderson's Nectarine No. 9.
 The band toured the UK with their most successful gigs for several years, headlining the ICA in London.
 They recorded the first ever John Peel live session and released three further singles for Infectious.

 This was the band's last album and tour - their last gig was at a sell out Bath Moles Club in the summer of 1998.

 Other interests and priorities meant that Pinsky and Miller put Finitribe to one side.
 One more single was released, "Bored" (2000).

 In January 2014, the band reissued "De Testimony" on limited 12" vinyl.

+The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.